Your Baby Benefits

 Can a breastfed baby sleep with a pacifier?

-Will baby spit out pacifier if hungry?
+Will the baby spit out pacifier if hungry?

 How do I know which pacifier to use?